divya-agrawal-5/collaborative_cnn_team12/report.md

 ## Team 12– Tejas(2025CSZ0008) & Divya(2025AIZ0019)
 # 1. Introduction

-This project evaluates the **cross-dataset generalization** of two independently trained CNN models.
-Each team member trained a model on their **own dataset** and then tested the model from the other teammate.
+This project investigates the cross-dataset generalization of two independently trained convolutional neural network (CNN) models.
+Each team member trained a model on their respective dataset, and we subsequently tested each model on the other member's dataset to evaluate robustness.

-The objectives of the project are:
+The main objectives are:

-1. To analyze how CNN models trained on different datasets perform when applied to unseen data from another user.
+To analyze how CNN models trained on different datasets perform on unseen data.

-2. To compare the generalization capability of Model V1  and Model V2 .
+To compare the generalization performance of Model V1 and Model V2.

-3. To learn and demonstrate proper GitHub collaboration workflow including:
+To demonstrate proper GitHub collaboration workflow, including:

-   - Forking & cloning
+Forking and cloning repositories

-   - Branching
+Branching strategies

-   - Pull Requests
-   - Issues
-   - Merge workflow
+Pull requests and code merging

+Issue tracking

-Both models are implemented using **ResNet-18 (Transfer Learning)** but trained on different datasets, with different augmentations and slightly different fine-tuning approaches.
+Both models use ResNet-18 with transfer learning, but are trained on different datasets, with slight variations in augmentation and fine-tuning strategies.

 # 2. Dataset